landlab/landlab/docs/dev_guide_install.rst

 .. note::

     This assumes **you have never put Landlab on your machine before**.
-If you've previously used pip to install Landlab, we recommmend you take that version off first.
+If you've previously used pip to install Landlab, we recommend you take that version off first.
 At a command prompt, use the command: *pip uninstall landlab*

 Now that you have a working copy of the Landlab code on you computer, you need to